-My research areas primarily include topological data analysis, algebraic statistics, and nonlinear algebra with emphasis in mathematical and computational biology.
+My research areas primarily include topological data analysis, algebraic statistics, and nonlinear algebra applied to mathematical and computational biology.

 I earned my PhD from the Swiss Federal Institute of Technology in Lausanne (EPFL).
 Prior to joining Imperial, I held postdoctoral and visiting faculty positions at the Technion–Israel Institute of Technology, Duke University, Columbia University in the City of New York, and Tel Aviv University.